mohamedalwhaidi/flutter_ui_challenge/README.md

 This project is to show case flutter UI capabilities and show some UI coding

-For help with you projects and hire our services email us on [mailto](mohamedalwhaidi@gmail.com)
+For help with you projects and hire our services email us on [Our Email](mailto:mohamedalwhaidi@gmail.com)